 What steps should I take to prepare myself for my interview?

-• Research the company, products/services, growth and potential growth in the future
+• Research the company, products/services, growth and potential growth in the future.

-• Refresh your memory on the facts and figures of your present employer and former employers
+• Refresh your memory on the facts and figures of your present employer and former employers.

-• Arrive on time – this is very important in the Netherlands
+• Arrive on time – this is very important in the Netherlands.

-• Don’t forget the importance of a firm handshake and eye contact when meeting your interviewer(s)
+• Don’t forget the importance of a firm handshake and eye contact when meeting your interviewer(s).

-• It may help you to prepare yourself by knowing about the person(s) who will be interviewing you, so look them up on LinkedIn
+• It may help you to prepare yourself by knowing about the person(s) who will be interviewing you, so look them up on LinkedIn.

 In the job interview, the emphasis is on your motivation.
 You may be asked questions such as why you chose that particular company or to name your skills and strengths, but also mention some of your less strong points and skills you do not possess.
-Give examples that demonstrate your skills and strengths (these are called competency-based questions) and be also prepared to answer questions about personal matters like hobbies and social engagement.
+Give examples that demonstrate your skills and strengths (these are called competency-based questions) and also be prepared to answer questions about personal matters like hobbies and social engagement.

 You will usually be interviewed by one or two people.
 Applicants often have to attend two or even three interviews.
 At the end of the interview, it is common for you to ask some questions.